ceva24/ceva24.dev/posts/google-domains-aws.md

 Create a web distribution using Cloudfront.
 After hitting numerous Access Denied errors I discovered that *the origin domain name should be the static website URL from S3, not the S3 bucket name that appears in the autocomplete list*.
 There's an [AWS guide that goes into further detail](https://aws.amazon.com/premiumsupport/knowledge-center/s3-website-cloudfront-error-403/) about this, and also provides other possible solutions.

+Under 'Default Cache Behavior Settings' change the 'Viewer Protocol Policy' to be 'Redirect HTTP to HTTPS' (credit to Charles Eldridge for reminding me about this!).

 Under 'Alternate Domain Names (CNAMEs)' enter both your apex domain and `www` subdomain.
 Immediately after under 'SSL Certificate' select 'Custom SSL Certificate' and choose your ACM certificate in the drop-down.

 ![Cloudfront configuration](/posts/google-domains-aws/cloudfront.png)